Edgar Seligman: 1920 Antwerp Games

 Seligman competed at the 1920 Antwerp Games as captain of the British fencing team.
-During these games, the British team were 5th in the épée and 7th in the foil.
+During these games, the British team placed 5th in the épée and 7th in the foil.

 1924 Paris Olympic Games

 Seligman returned as captain of the British fencing team at the 1924 Summer Olympics.
-In individual events, Seligman reach the semifinals in the sabre and the final in the foil.
+In individual events, Seligman reached the semifinals in the sabre and the final in the foil.
 For team events, Seligman and Great Britain made it to the quarterfinals.
 Seligman did not compete in the sabre or epee team events for Great Britain due to a leg injury that occurred in the foil event.

 1928 and 1932 Olympic Games

 At the Art competitions at the 1928 Summer Olympics and Art competitions at the 1932 Summer Olympics, Seligman competed in the Mixed Painting Art Competitions.
+At the 1928 Olympics he was a jury president, judging several of the Fencing competitions in foil and épée.

+He died on 27 September 1958, in Kensington, London, where he had lived nearly all of his life.
+He bequeathed his collection of over 5000 16th and 17th century portrait engravings to the Victoria and Albert Museum.
+Best known in his collection are the works of 17th century French engraver Robert Nanteuil.